code-and-effect/effective_orders/README.md

 Please take note of the `price_to_currency` helper above.

 This is an EffectiveOrders helper that will display an Integer price as a currency formatted value.
+It does an Integer to Float conversion then calls the rails standard `number_to_currency`.

 When the user clicks 'Add To My Shopping Cart' the product will be added to the cart.
 A flash message is displayed, and the user will return to the same page.